The Three Card System

 3. System Stability

-Your subscriptions are protected from the most common failure point, which is replacing a card and having everything tied to it break.
+Your subscriptions stay protected from the most common failure point: replacing a card and watching every account tied to it break.
+Which is always fun… the first time.

 4. Practical Optimization